April 5, 2016

 If you’re keen on having a nice level area or areas of your property in time for summer entertaining, you’ll want to have all your planning done before the last snow melts.
 Even if you expect to contract with a professional landscape contractor for your retaining walls, knowing where your money will be spent is also an important consideration.
 Other aspects to keep in mind are:

 • What type of materials will be used, for structural and aesthetic considerations?

 • The installation of a sound foundation beneath the wall footings

 • Provision for adequate drainage, so water doesn’t accumulate in the retained soil load.

 • Ensuring that the service designing and implementing the construction can meet aesthetic and practical needs.

-If you take time to select materials and envision proposed outcomes, then, when contracting with a professional company, you can easily come to an agreement on cost of materials, labor, and the general scope of your plans.
+If you take time to select materials and envision proposed outcomes, then, when contracting with a professional landscaper, you can easily come to an agreement on the cost of materials, labor, and the general scope of your plans.

-Get your yard looking its absolute best with custom landscaping solutions from Twin Oaks.
+Get your yard looking its absolute best with custom landscaping solutions from Twin Oaks Landscape.
 Find us online at https://www.twinoakslandscape.biz/, visit us in Ann Arbor, MI at 4100 South Maple Road, or call us at (734) 213-6911.

 “We recommend Twin Oaks to any entity looking for a full-service, talented, and responsive provider.”